kfbeth/kfr/posts/welcome.md

 *Home, Welcome*

-Welcome to the best kayaking you will find in the Southern Gulf Islands and doing it in style!
+Welcome to the best kayaking you will find in the Southern Gulf Islands and doing it in comfort and style!

 ![kayaking](https://kayakfriendly.com/img/12.jpg)

 ## About

 For a few years we have envisioned making kayaking more accessible to those that do not wish to camp in tents on beaches.
-We have spent many weeks looking for and arranging for accomodation in multiple cabins/houses/B&B's for you and your family or friends to enjoy while moving locations during your trip.
+We have spent many weeks identifying accomodation in multiple cabins/houses/B&B's for you and your family or friends to enjoy during your trip.
+We're kayakers but canoeists could use this also.

 ## More Information

 We are in the process of setting up this site.
-For more information call Beth at xxx-xxx-xxxx and plan your dream kayaking adventure in style!
+If your property could be included or your information needs updating email Beth:   bethhaysom@shaw.ca

 ## Map Of Our Sites